bbk-pij-2012-20/ItchyFibonaccis/readme.md

 The task of the computation is to calculate the nth Fibonacci number given the value n.

-This is done using Java 1.7.
+The code is written using Java 1.7.

 Iteration:
 -